dahalh/ecommerce-frontend/README.md

 # ecommerce admin cms frontend app

-This is the repo for the api
+This is the repository for the Admin CMS for an E-Commerce Website.

 ## How to use